eee-fatmanurkoc/mixer-motor-controller/README.md

 # Mixer Motor Speed Controller

 ## Description
-This project controls the speed of a 220V 2000W mixer motor.
+This project controls the operation time of a 220V 2000W mixer motor using an STM32 microcontroller.
 ## Features
 - Adjustable speed control
 - Designed for AC motor load